About Us

 Background

-In 2014, the European Union Advisory Mission for Civilian Security Sector Reform Ukraine (EUAM Ukraine) was created, and international advisors were brought to Ukraine from Europe.
-The events of the Revolution of Dignity in 2013-2014 deepened the distrust of the Ukrainian public towards government and security forces following a series of violent events involving protesters, riot police, and unknown shooters in the capital Kyiv.
-Subsequently, the Ukrainian government reached out to the EU for support to reform law enforcement and the rule of law institutions and agencies, and re-establish trust with the people.
+The events of the Revolution of Dignity in 2013-2014 deepened the distrust of the Ukrainian public towards the government and its security forces following a series of violent clashes involving protesters, riot police, and unknown shooters in Kyiv.
+Subsequently, the Ukrainian government reached out to the EU for assistance in reforming law enforcement agencies and the rule of law institutions, aiming to re-establish trust with the people.
+As a result, the European Union Advisory Mission for Civilian Security Sector Reform Ukraine (EUAM Ukraine) was established at the invitation of the Ukrainian authorities in 2014.

 EUAM Ukraine’s Vision